celest-dev/website/docs/functions/creating-functions.md

 Please complete [setting up Celest](/docs/get-started.md) prior to reading this guide.
 :::

 Creating functions with Celest enables you to connect and aggregate information from different parts of your backend, and build custom business logic that runs completely in the cloud.
-You define your functions as regular Dart functions, and Celest takes care of setting up and managing the backend for you.
+You define your functions as regular Dart functions, and Celest takes care of deploying and managing the backend for you.

 <!-- TODO: Determine if I need another image here for explaining functions ![Function Call Flow](img/function.png) -->